MrAhile/K8s-CKA/3-Scheduling/priorityclass.md

 k run nginx --image=nginx:1.20 --dry-run=client -o yaml > pod.yaml
 ```

-3. Modify the making sure it is scheduled on the node *worker1* and requests 1.5Gi of memory.
-Then create the resource and make sure the pod is running.
+3. Modify the specifciation making sure the Pod is scheduled on the node *worker1* and requests 1.5Gi of memory.
+Then create the resource and verify the pod is running.

 Modification of the specification to add the specific constraints: